 Early in my first season working with Dr. Robin Ross and Dr. Langdon Quetin, I knew I'd be back.
 It was like nothing I had ever experienced.
 Field station life, the landscape, the biological interactions, the research: everyday was something new and exciting.
 This led to another field season at Palmer Station, the night shift on the Long-Term Ecological Research cruise and two years of grad school in Santa Barbara completing a Master's degree with Robin and Langdon modeling larval krill dynamics (and the importance of sea ice vs pelagic carbon sources).
 It also led to a reminder of how small the world actually is...
 Dr. Maria Vernet, Kenia's graduate school advisor, was a collaborator on my Master's thesis project.
 Looks like I ended up closer to the picture on Kenia's door than I ever expected...

-I will continue asking that question in various study systems as a graduate student at the University of Washington in the department of Biology.
+I will continue asking that question in various study systems as a postdoc at the Smithsonian Institution.
 I am excited to broaden the context of my investigations to study the influence of changes in primary productivity (the ultimate source of food) on individual animals, community organization and feedbacks on the environment itself.